-Herpes types 1 and 2 are spread through skin-to-skin contact, or sexual intercourse of any kind including oral, vaginal, or anal.
+Both strains of herpes are spread through skin-to-skin contact or sexual intercourse of any kind, including oral, vaginal or anal sex.
 Lesions do not need to be present on the skin for the virus to be transmissible.

 How long should I wait to get tested?

-It can take several weeks for your body to produce antibodies to the Herpes virus.
-For a standard herpes test, you will need to wait 8 weeks before testing.
-However, we do offer early detection testing with our HSV IgM test that allows you to test as soon as one week after a possible exposure.
+It can take several weeks for your body to produce antibodies to the herpes virus.
+For a standard herpes test, you will need to wait eight weeks before testing.
+However, we do offer early detection testing with our HSV IgM test, which allows you to test as soon as one week after a possible exposure.

 There is no cure for a herpes infection.
 There are treatments available that help to suppress the virus and, when used properly, limit the number of outbreaks experienced.